pytchlang/pytch-build/doc/source/tutorialcompiler/tutorial-metadata.rst

   assumed; the strings here match the values of the type ``PytchProgram["kind"]`` in the TypeScript front end.

+* ``groupedProjectAssets`` (optional) — which project assets should be grouped into "entries" for the purposes of the media library.
+  Should be an array of objects, each of which has properties:

+  * ``name`` — the name of the media library entry to create;
+  * ``assets`` — an array of asset paths (within ``project-assets``) to be gathered into that entry.

+  For each asset not mentioned in a ``groupedProjectAssets``, a singleton entry is created with the same name as the (only) asset within it.
+If ``groupedProjectAssets`` does not appear in the metadata, all assets are created as singleton media library entries.

 * ``orderedProjectAssets`` (optional) — only relevant to "flat" tutorials, in which case it determines the order in which the project assets are added when creating a tutorial-following project